MacPeng/Dcash-Wallet/README.md

 # Gunrock Web Server
 This web server is a simple server used in ECS 150 for teaching about multi-threaded programming and operating systems.
 This version of the server can only handle one client at a time and simply serves static files.
-Also, it will close each connection after reading the request and responding, but generally is still HTTP 1.1 compliant.
+Also, it will close each connection after reading the request and responding, but generally is still HTTP 1.1 compliant

 # Quickstart
 To compile and run the server, open a terminal and execute the following commands: